Certified Patient Care Technician (non-credit)

 Participants must complete the following to achieve a CPCT/A certificate:

 - Basic Life Support Certification (or proof of prior certification)

 - Essential Job Skills and Career Development course

 Please be advised that if you have been convicted of a felony, you may not be eligible for clinical experiences, internships, externships or certifications associated with certain Allied Health courses or programs.
 Those with previous convictions may also find it difficult to secure employment within a healthcare setting.

 This 5-month program includes the 100 hour CNA course, the 90 hour CPCT/A course, a 4.5 hour Basic Life Support certification course, and a 14 hour Essential Job Skills and Career Development Course.

-Earning potential for a CPCT/A ranges from $24,000 to $32,000 per the U.S. DOL Bureau of Labor Statistics.
-Projected job growth in the field is 17% from 2014-2024.
+Earning potential for a CPCT/A is $29,640 per the U.S. DOL Bureau of Labor Statistics.
 Those with dual certifications often have greater earning potential.